+412. CURRICULUM AND INSTRUCTION IN SECONDARY SCHOOL MATHEMATICS (3).
 The aims and organization of materials for the mathematics programs of the secondary school.
 Accepted as mathematics credit only for those preparing to teach.
 Prerequisites: Math.
 353 and Educ.
 302.

-420. Algebra 1 (3)
+420. ALGEBRA I (3).
 Elements of group theory up to the fundamental homomorphism theorem; basic theory of commutative rings and fields.
-Additional topics may include polynomial rings, vector spaces, Galois theory, and elementary homology theory.
+Additional topics may include polynomial rings, vector spaces, Galois theory and elementary homology theory.
 Prerequisite: Math.
-240 or 233 or equivalent.
+233 or 240 or equivalent.

-421. Algebra II (3)
+421. ALGEBRA II (3).
 A continuation of Math.
 420. Prerequisite: Math.
 420.